Jubatian/rrpge-spec/specs/cpu_arch.rst

 For hardware implementations requiring the supervisor mode implemented the documents in the "impl_hw" directory may be consulted.

-The interfacing areas are supervisor calls and returns and interrupt handlers.
+A kernel runs in supervisor mode providing interfaces for certain functions.
-These are covered in the respective sections.
+The definition of these interfaces are found in the kernel's documents ("kernel.rst" and "kcall.rst").